Mario-CyberS/Mario-CyberS/README.md

 ![comptia-security-ce-certification](https://github.com/user-attachments/assets/f43ec605-86e0-4d77-abf2-60b1ae45e10f)

-- CompTIA CySA+ V3 In Progress...
+- CompTIA CySA+ CS0-003 In Progress...

 ## 🎯 Objective
-I'm a cybersecurity-focused professional with hands-on experience in SIEM deployment, security automation, and incident detection/response.
-I'm actively seeking a entry-level Cybersecurity role where I can apply my skills in proactive/automated monitoring, scripting, and system hardening to support detection and response efforts.
-My goal is to contribute to a fast-paced security team while continuing to build on my understanding of SIEM and SOAR best practices.
+I'm a Cyber Security focused professional with hands on experience in SIEM deployment, security automation, and incident detection/response.
+I'm actively seeking an entry level/intern Cyber Security role where I can apply my skills in proactive/automated monitoring, scripting, and system/network hardening to support detection and response efforts.
+My goal is to contribute to a fast paced security team while forever continuing to build my knowledge on the evolving Cyber Security landscape and understanding of SIEM and SOAR best practices.

 ## 🚀 Projects